How to Assemble a Home Renovation Dream Team for Your Pre-Sale Projects

 Who’s on your renovation dream team?

 Let’s meet the members of your home renovation team.
-These are the go-to guys and gals you’ll need to contact so you can make sure your remodeling project goes off without a hitch.
+These are the go-to guys and gals you’ll need to contact so your remodeling project goes off without a hitch.

 General contractor